 Aro Digital ran a survey to learn how Kiwis use emojis in 2022!

-Our creative whizz Galena Ilg asked New Zealanders about their emoji and social media usage.
-All up we had 752 Kiwis answer the survey, with 5,264 emojis submitted.
-Shout out to everyone who shared their digital habits with us, we hope it was the most fun you’ve ever had with a survey!
+We asked New Zealanders about their emoji and social media usage.
+All up, we had 752 Kiwis answer the survey, with 5,264 emojis submitted.
+Shout out to everyone who shared their digital habits with us, and we hope it was the most fun you’ve ever had with a survey!

 Introducing… the Emoji Insights Dashboard

-You can now access insightful data from our emoji survey.
-We built an interactive tool, because we're data nerds.
-You can filter responses by age, gender and region, to see how different groups of Kiwis use emojis.
+We built an interactive tool to access insightful data from our emoji survey.
+You can filter responses by age, gender and region to see how different groups of Kiwis use emojis.
 Go on, have a play, and find out what insights you can glean.

 In the survey, we prompted different emotional reactions with five iconic Kiwi moments.
 Without explicitly telling our survey participants what emotions we were looking to evoke, we asked New Zealanders to react with an emoji.

 7 Insights from Aro Digital’s Emoji Survey 2022

 Here are a few interesting things we observed with your survey answers!